joelchelliah/diy-lang-haskell/parts/part_1.md

 ## Your turn

 The parsing is done in `Parser.hs`.
-Here, it is your job to implement the function:
+Here, you will be implementing the following function:
 ```haskell
 parse :: String -> Parsed
 ```
-A lot of the gritty work of counting parentheses and such has already been done for you in `ParserUtil.hs`, but you must stitch everything together.
+A lot of the gritty work of counting parentheses and such has already been done for you in `ParserUtil.hs`, but you must still stitch everything together.

 - Have a look at the provided functions in `util/ParserUtil.hs` before you start.
 These should prove useful.

-- Run the tests with the following command: `stack test`, and hack away until the all tests are passing.
+- Run the tests with the following command: `stack test`, and hack away until the all the tests are passing.

 - Each test has a description, which you should probably read it if you get stuck.